Correlation Between EM and DUSK

 Pair Trading with EM and DUSK

 The main advantage of trading using opposite EM and DUSK positions is that it hedges away some unsystematic risk.
 Because of two separate transactions, even if EM position performs unexpectedly, DUSK can make up some of the losses.
 Pair trading also minimizes risk from directional movements in the market.
 For example, if an entire industry or sector drops because of unexpected headlines, the short position in DUSK will offset losses from the drop in DUSK's long position.The idea behind EM and DUSK pairs trading is to make the combined position market-neutral, meaning the overall market's direction will not affect its win or loss (or potential downside or upside).
 This can be achieved by designing a pairs trade with two highly correlated stocks or equities that operate in a similar space or sector, making it possible to obtain profits through simple and relatively low-risk investment.Check out your portfolio center.Note that this page's information should be used as a complementary analysis to find the right mix of equity instruments to add to your existing portfolios or create a brand new portfolio.
-You can also try the Alpha Finder module to use alpha and beta coefficients to find investment opportunities after accounting for the risk.
+You can also try the Portfolio Optimization module to compute new portfolio that will generate highest expected return given your specified tolerance for risk.

 Other Complementary Tools